Vision Foundation Models

 • Best for: General purpose baselines (ViT-B/16 needed, for inference speed or direct comparison), caption generation pipelines, reproducing paper results.

-Visit BioCAP Site Model Card Read Paper
+How to read these specs ↓ Visit BioCAP Site Model Card Read Paper

 BioCAP model visualization showing the caption generation process, a clustered embedding plot with organism thumbnails, showing the separation by sex orthogonal to the 'fly' axis